 Saguaro Cactus Flowers

-Bees fly in formation around the saguaro flowers.
-The saguaro flower is Arizona's official state flower.Continue to 6 of 48 below.
+Bees fly in formation around saguaro flowers.
+The saguaro flower is about a three-inch-wide cluster of creamy white petals around a dense group of yellow stamens on about a four-inch-long stem.Continue to 6 of 48 below.

 07 of 48